Restaurants

 What’s on the menu at Tandy’s?

-Tandy’s will be a “neighborhood restaurant,” Peterson says.
-She envisions a “very casual place with high-quality ingredients, you know, a place you can come hang out.”
+Peterson describes Tandy’s as a “neighborhood restaurant.”
+She worked to build a “very casual place with high-quality ingredients, you know, a place you can come hang out.”

-Breakfast and lunch will be ordered at the counter.
-The breakfast menu will include an eclectic lineup of morning staples like shakshuka and breakfast burritos, plus croissants and pastries crafted by pastry chef Rebekah Swift.
+Breakfast and lunch can be ordered at the counter.
+The breakfast menu includes an eclectic lineup of morning staples like shakshuka and breakfast burritos, plus croissants and pastries crafted by pastry chef Rebekah Swift.

 Related

 These bites can be paired with classic coffee drinks and some unique twists with chocolate, like an espresso cocoa tonic or Mayan-inspired drinking chocolate.
-Peterson will also blend cacao fruit into morning smoothies.
+Peterson also blends cacao fruit into morning smoothies.

-“That’ll be really interesting,” Peterson says.
-“It almost tastes like lychee.
+“It almost tastes like lychee,” the chef and chocolatier says.
 It’s a very, very bright fruit.”

-Peterson is most excited for a happy hour that will offer more than deals on wine and charcuterie boards.
-She plans to use that time to feature the chocolate-making process through tours and tastings.
+Peterson plans to add a happy hour and dinner service in the future.
+She is most excited for a happy hour that will offer more than deals on wine and charcuterie boards.
+She will use that time to feature the chocolate-making process through tours and tastings.

 Related

-At other times of the day, diners can still catch a glimpse of the bean-to-bar process, as roasting, grinding and tempering can take several hours to days.
-The program will be helmed by Melissa Rusticus.
+At other times of the day, diners can still catch a glimpse of the bean-to-bar process, as roasting, grinding and tempering can take several hours to even days.
+The program is helmed by Melissa Rusticus.

 “You’ll be able to see chocolate grinding, you’ll be able to smell it,” Peterson says.
 “We’ll have our antique chocolate roaster, that’ll be on the back patio.”

-While the lights will come down and the service will ratchet up for dinner, the chef still wants evening meals to be “very casual.”
+While the lights come down and service ratchets up for dinner, the chef says evening meals will still be “very casual.”

 Related

-To refresh the space for Tandy’s, Peterson will paint and add artwork.
-She’ll also add a retail section with truffles and chocolate bars.
-She doesn’t want to change much else in an effort to to keep the homey feeling of the bungalow.
+To refresh the space for Tandy’s, Peterson added new artwork and a retail section with truffles and chocolate bars.
+She didn’t want to change much else in an effort to keep the homey feeling of the bungalow.

 “I want people to slow down,” she says.
 “Everything about this space vibes with what I was feeling and wanted to see.”